kkb-10/CodeForces-AC-submission/README.md

 **Note:** Make sure to have a good internet connection otherwise the script might crash.

-**Note:** If incase your script crashes, you can resume the script from the same submission page by changing the starting page number at **line 22** in the for loop
+**Note:** If incase your script crashes, you can resume the script from the same submission page by changing the starting page number